-The dynein-dynactin complex binds to various materials within cells, moving material along a system of small tubes called microtubules.
-Among many other cell processes, the dynein-dynactin complex has very important functions in protein transport, positioning of cell compartments, and mobility of structures within cells.
-In nerve cells (neurons), dynein helps neighboring cells to communicate by moving synaptic vesicles that contain chemical messengers.
+The dynein-dynactin complex binds to various materials within cells, moving them along a system of small tubes called microtubules.
+The dynein-dynactin complex has very important functions in protein transport, positioning of cell compartments, and the mobility of structures within cells (among other cell processes).
+In nerve cells, dynein helps neighboring cells to communicate by moving synaptic vesicles that contain chemical messengers.

-In SMA-LED, the mutated DYNC1H1 gene causes changes in the amino acid sequence (single protein building blocks) in the heavy chain of the dynein complex.
-As a result, the movement of proteins and cellular materials is impaired, resulting in a decrease in chemical messaging between neurons that control muscle movement.
-This is thought to contribute to muscle weakness in patients.
+In SMA-LED, mutations in either DYNC1H1 or BICD2 cause changes in the amino acid sequence (the building blocks of proteins).
+As a result, the movement of proteins and cellular materials is impaired, resulting in reduced chemical signaling among neurons that control muscle movement.
+Poor synaptic vesicle transport also affect nerve cell growth, and is thought to contribute to muscle weakness in patients.